Is it necessary to send a cover letter when you are sending your resume?

 A cover letter portrays your skills and capability to help the employer find the perfect match for the company.

-Heather Huhman, career expert, says that a cover letter explains in a narrative way to the employer why he should hire you instead of other candidates.
+Heather Huhman, the career expert, says that a cover letter explains in a narrative way to the employer why he should hire you instead of other candidates.

 It reflects your potentiality to work in a company and speaks what your resume cannot.

-Cover letter is a type of job application which is sent along with the resume to the employer.
+The cover letter is a type of job application which is sent along with the resume to the employer.

 It contains an explanation about which post you are applying for and why you are a suitable candidate for this.

 It reflects that you are a motivated applicant and shows your ability to get hired.